domohuhn/mutation-test/README.md

 The generated documents also contain some helpful comments on how to create your own rules.
 You should usually provide two different documents: one with the mutation rules given as argument to "-r" and another one with the input files.
 The reason why mutation_test always loads two files (unless you disable the builtin rule set via "--no-builtin" and don't provide your own rules file) is that you can reuse the same set of rules for many different input files.

 ### Files
-The children of "files" elements are individual files:
+The children of "files" elements are individual files, or multiple files if you are using one of the wildcards '*' or '**':

 ```Xml
 <files>
     <file>example/source.dart</file>